chezearth-personal/slack-alarm-service/README.md

 ```
 The data returned are just mocks but swagger validates the UUID pattern in the `id` field and the date pattern in the `alertedAt` field.

-The following requests all fail:
+The following requests all fail because of data validation:
 ```bash
 $ curl -i -H "Content-Type: application/json" -X POST -d '{"id":"123ade-34","name":"Message to be sent to Slack","alertAt":"'$(date -u +%Y-%m-%dT%H:%M:%SZ)'"}' http://127.0.0.1:3000/alarms
 $ curl -i -H "Content-Type: application/json" -X POST -d '{"id":"'$(uuid -v1)'","name":"Message to be sent to Slack","alertAt":"'$(date -u +%d/%m/%Y %H:%M:%S)'"}' http://127.0.0.1:3000/alarms